Commitment to openness and transparency

 There are no cross-shareholdings exceeding 3%, either in terms of capital or votes.

-According to the commercial register entry, the issued share capital of Sika AG as of December 31, 2024, totals CHF 1,604,792.93 and is divided into 160,479,293 fully paid-in registered shares, with a nominal value of CHF 0.01 each.
+According to the commercial register entry, the issued share capital of Sika AG as of December 31, 2025, totals CHF 1,604,792.93 and is divided into 160,479,293 fully paid-in registered shares, with a nominal value of CHF 0.01 each.

 Further information on the conditional share capital (within the capital band) can be found in art.
 2 para.
 5 and 6 of the Sika Articles of Association.

 A capital band with a range between CHF 1,460,482.99 (lower limit) and CHF 1,614,218.03 (upper limit) was implemented at the Annual General Meeting on March 28, 2023.
-Since the issuance of new fully paid-in registered shares in the course of a capital increase from conditional capital outside the capital band in 2023, Sika AG has, as of December 31, 2024, a capital band between CHF 1,527,925.41 (lower limit) and CHF 1,681,660.45 (upper limit).
+Since the issuance of new fully paid-in registered shares in the course of a capital increase from conditional capital outside the capital band in 2023, Sika AG has, as of December 31, 2025, a capital band between CHF 1,527,925.41 (lower limit) and CHF 1,681,660.45 (upper limit).
 Within the capital band, the Board of Directors is authorized, until March 28, 2028, or until the earlier expiration of the capital band, to increase or decrease the share capital once or several times and in any amounts.
-The capital increase or reduction, respectively, may be effected by the issuance of up to 7,686,752 fully paid-up registered shares with a nominal value of CHF 0.01 each, or by cancelling up to 7,686,752 registered shares with a nominal value of CHF 0.01 each, or by increasing or reducing the nominal value of the existing registered shares within the capital band, respectively.
-In the event of a capital increase, the Board of Directors shall determine the number of shares, the issue price, the type of contributions, the time of issuance, the conditions for exercising subscription rights and the start of dividend entitlement.
+The capital increase or reduction, respectively, may be effected by the issuance of up to 7,686,752 fully paid in registered shares with a nominal value of CHF 0.01 each, or by cancelling up to 7,686,752 registered shares with a nominal value of CHF 0.01 each, or by increasing or reducing the nominal value of the existing registered shares within the capital band, respectively.
+In the event of a capital increase, the Board of Directors shall determine the number of shares, the issue price, the type of contributions, the time of issuance, the conditions for exercising subscription rights, and the start of dividend entitlement.
 In this context, the Board of Directors may issue new shares by means of a firm underwriting by a bank or another third party and a subsequent offer to the existing shareholders.
 The Board of Directors is authorized to restrict or exclude trading in subscription rights.
 The Board of Directors may allow subscription rights that are not exercised to lapse or place them or the shares for which subscription rights are granted but not exercised at market conditions or otherwise use them in the interest of the company.

 Further information on the capital band can be found in art.
 2 para.
 6 of the Sika Articles of Association.